arielevy8/mouse-tracking-tools/README.md

 Script for using the two classes mentioned above to process the mouse tracking data of multiple subjects iteratively.

-#### rprocessing.R (down for maintanance)

-R script for extensive visualization and analysis of the preprocessed data.
-Example plots made by this script can be found in 'images' folder.

 #### example data
 Mock data of three 'participants' in a generic experiment with two conditions.